Nipple Problems and Discharge

 While nipple discharge can be alarming to many women, discharge that appears only when the nipple and breast are squeezed may not be a cause for concern.
 The risk of cancer when nipple discharge is the only symptom is relatively low.

 A milky discharge from both nipples, when it is not related to breastfeeding, is called galactorrhea.
 This is usually due to an increase in the hormone prolactin, which produces milk.
-Galactorrhea may be caused by tranquilizers, marijuana, or high doses of estrogen and is often accompanied by an absence of menstrual periods.
+Galactorrhea may be caused by tranquilizers, marijuana, or high doses of estrogen.
+It is often accompanied by an absence of menstrual periods.

 Nipple discharges that are a result of a benign breast condition may be treated by keeping the nipple clean, among other treatments.
 Nipple discharges that are a result of infections may require hospitalization.